iterate-ch/docs/Mountain_Duck/Sync.md

 :width: 50px
 ```

 There was an error updating the file after changes.
 You are missing permission to write to the file or another problem occured.
 Please contact your web hosting service provider for assistance.
-To resolve the error, move the file to your local disk and reload the directory.
+To resolve the error, move the file to your local disk, and reload the directory or use the _Retry_ option within the context menu.

 ## Ignored